otatebe/chfs/README.md

 ```

 `chstagein` can be executed with and without mpirun.
 The output files will be flushed automatically to the backend directory.
 It is possible to ensure flushing all dirty files by `chfs_sync()` or `chfsctl stop`.

+The -m option specifies the mount directory of CHFS.
+When this option is specified, the subdirectory of CHFS that is the same directory as the mount directory is mounted.
+That is, files in CHFS can be accessed using the same directory path by POSIX I/F via chfuse and CHFS APIs.

 For devdax device, a pmem obj pool should be created with the layout pmemkv by `pmempool create -l pmemkv obj /dev/dax0.0`.
 For user-level access, the permission of the device should be modified, and bad block check should be disabled by `pmempool feature --disable CHECK_BAD_BLOCKS /dev/dax0.0`.